Holy Priest Mythic+ Dungeon Tips & Tricks

 With Apotheosis you can "Resonant Weave" with the Holy Word resets that Apotheosis provides you can easily cast many buffed Heal casts in between Holy Word: Serenity/Holy Word: Sanctify and Holy Word: Chastise casts to get large value per cast.

 Holy Word: Serenity and Holy Word: Sanctify: Holy Power

 Less of "utility" per se but a very relevant part of their kit that deserves mention.
-With Shadowlands allowing for even more rapid holy word generation through Harmonious Apparatus and bonus "follow up" healing synergy through Resonant Words, Holy Priest is better equipped than ever to rapidly top off the party for the heavy group damage that teams will sustain in Shadowlands dungeons.
+With Shadowlands allowing for even more rapid holy word generation through Apotheosis's instant resets and bonus "follow up" healing synergy through Resonant Words, Holy Priest is better equipped than ever to rapidly top off the party for the heavy group damage that teams will sustain in Shadowlands dungeons.

 Mind Soothe: Trash Skips

 Casting Mind Soothe on both enemies creates that Purple effect over their heads, reducing their aggro radius allowing you to slip by without drawing threat.
 Priest STEALTH......of sorts!

 Keep in mind that this is not a "true" Crowd Control.
 This reduces the radius with which you can move past humanoids or dragonkins.
 You can STILL aggro enemies if you move too close to them, you just have much more room to work with.
 This can save your team invisibility potions and a great deal of time putting together skips to optimize your routes!

 Guardian Spirit: Powerful, in the right hands